California wildfires at risk of sparking as wind blows in

-A warning for dangerous fire weather is set to take effect in much of fire-scarred Northern California on Thursday afternoon and last through Friday.
+A warning for dangerous fire weather has taken effect in much of fire-scarred Northern California on Thursday afternoon and may last through Friday.

 The new threat comes as the California Department of Forestry and Fire Protection says firefighters have been making significant progress against the fires.